 When you become more comfortable with your arrangements, you can consider using credit cards.
 Ensure that you’ve paid up any past balances and are making on-time payments.

 Lenders look at a number of factors when considering your ability to repay a debt.
 The most important one is your credit utilization ratio.
 This ratio measures that amount of credit that you are currently using.
 They compare that to the amount to which you have access.

 If you’ve entered bankruptcy, you may not have access to quality credit.
 This includes the credit cards you used to use for normal purchases.

 The lines of credit that are available to individuals with damaged credit can be extraordinarily expensive.
 If you do use a credit card, ensure you understand the APR and repayment terms.

 With any card, ensure that you are paying off the entire balance each month.
 If you are having trouble getting a traditional credit card or want to ensure that you stay on track, consider a secured card.

 With a secured card, you deposit money into an account and then borrow from it, repaying as you go.
 Your payment history is reported to credit bureaus, helping rebuild your credit.

-Rebuilding your credit after a bankruptcy can be difficult.
+Rebuilding your credit after a bankruptcy to the point that you’re eligible for a mortgage again, or other types of credit, can be difficult.
 However, through budgeting, careful planning and on-time payments, you can establish yourself as a trustworthy borrower, using your credit to reach your financial goals.